mandober/debrief.math/220-rel/.articles/binary-relation-wikipedia.md

 If  the complement has the following properties:

 -   If a relation is symmetric, then so is the complement.
--   The complement of a reflexive relation is irreflexive—and vice versa.
+-   The complement of a reflexive relation is irreflexive-and vice versa.
--   The complement of a [strict weak order][138] is a total preorder—and vice versa.
+-   The complement of a [strict weak order][138] is a total preorder-and vice versa.

 ### Restriction\[[edit][139]\]